 The 107-kilometer Birkie Trail system, located between Hayward and Cable, Wisconsin, attracts a variety of athletes around the year but is never more spectacular than it is during the winter.

-The Best Lodging in Wisconsin
+The Best Places to Stay in Wisconsin